Master of Surgery (Surgical Skills)

-This stream is coursework based and designed for those embarking on a surgical career who are preparing to sit for the RACS Part 1 Examination.
+This stream is coursework based and designed for those embarking on surgical careers who are preparing to sit for the GSSE Part 1 Examination.

-Having chosen this stream you will undertake one core Unit of Study (PUBH5018 Introductory Biostatistics) and 4 stream specific core units of study.
+Having chosen this stream you will undertake one core Unit of Study (PUBH5018 Introductory Biostatistics) or (CEPI5100 Introduction to Clinical Epidemiology) and 4 stream specific core units of study.
 You will also be required to undertake 3 elective units of study.

 For further information about the Master of Surgery coursework program overview, stream requirements, units of study, timetables, academic coordinators and dissertation information please visit the Discipline of Surgery website.

 The Master of Surgery (Surgical Skills) consists of 48 credit points (cp), including core units and elective units of study.
-Core units of study comprise introductory study in biostatistics (6cp) and stream specific core units (24cp).
+Core units of study comprise introductory study in biostatistics (6cp) or Introduction to Clinical Epidemiology and stream specific core units (24cp).
 Students also complete 18 cp of elective units of study chosen from the list of elective units offered by the school.